Donald Trump Says He Told Putin That Election Meddling Has To Stop, Finally Confirms Russian Interference

 — Brian Stelter (@brianstelter) July 18, 2018

-Democrats were getting increasingly incensed as Trump did not take a more clear stance on the subject until the statements he gave to Jeff Glor.
+Democrats were getting increasingly incensed as Trump did not take a clearer stance on the subject until the statements he gave to Jeff Glor.
 Considering that the meeting with Putin took place days after 12 Russian officials were indicted on charges of meddling in the U.S. elections, many people expected the meeting to even be canceled outright.

 The meeting between President Putin and myself was a great success, except in the Fake News Media!